 The statement should also include a projection of what you might get back at retirement.
 You should consider this projection as a rough guess rather than an accurate expectation of what you will actually receive.
 No one knows what future investment returns will be as they depend on a huge number of different economic factors.
 But, regardless, this projection can be a helpful indication upon which you can plan.

 Firstly, you can use the statement(s) to see whether you are on track to receive the amount of income you need at retirement.
 You can use retirement planning tools to input the current value of all your pensions to estimate what you’ll get back at retirement, in total.
-There are many of these tools freely available on the internet.
-For example, Aviva’s free Retirement Planner tool can be found here.
+There are many of these tools freely available on the internet, such as our free Retirement Planner.

 Tools like this also make assumptions about future investment returns.
 Like the projected values on annual statements, the projected values on these tools should also be regarded as a rough guess of what you’ll get back at retirement.
 But by reviewing your pensions annually, and by paying in what the tool suggests, you have more chance of achieving your desired income in retirement.